Pioneer DJM-250-K 2-Channel DJ MixerStock code: 94187

 - Peak level meter for audio inputs on each channel

 A feature usually only found on high-end mixers, the performance quality filters on the Pioneer DJM 250 Mixer have been taken straight from Pioneers DJM-900 Nexus.
 This gives each of the two channels an independent filter to allow you to marry tracks together perfectly with the aid of EQ effects to really smooth things out.
-Both of the sound colour filters are lit on/off to indicate whether it is in use or not to provide visual feedback in dimly lit environments.
+Both of the sound colour filters are lit on/off to indicate whether it is in use or not to provide visual feedback in dimly lit environments, perfect for club DJ's.

 Although compact in size the Pioneer DJM 250 Mixer uses the same layout of mixers that are higher up in the range.
 Compact it may be but this DJ mixer really packs a punch when it comes to connectivity with a total of eight inputs.
 These allow you to hook up a whole arsenal of equipment, from MP3 players to synths.
-It can even act as a preamp.
+It can even act as a pre-amp.
 Inputs included are: 1 MIC input, four DJ multi-player and analogue turntable paths and three AUX.
+With the Pioneer DJM-250-K, whatever your existing setup, you can be sure of excellent integration.

-The Pioneer DJM 250 also has balanced XLR outputs to provide crystal clear audio with no degradation and the ability to hook up powered speakers or other XLR devices adaptor-free.
+The Pioneer DJM 250 also has balanced XLR outputs to provide crystal clear audio with no degradation and the ability to hook up powered speakers or other XLR devices adapter-free.
+If you require a fully featured, high-end audio experience but in a compact package, the Pioneer DJM-250-K 2-Channel DJ Mixer will leave you wanting for nothing.

 Posted on 24/10/2012 by Antonio